TEM1: History

-The locomotive can be seen as a descendant of the DA units imported under Lend-Lease during World War II; TEM1 units were produced between 1958 and 1968 as the evolution of the DA units (which were American Alco RS-1 designs).
+The locomotive can be seen as a descendant of the DA units imported under Lend-Lease during World War II; TEM1 units were produced between 1958 and 1968 as the evolution of the DA units (which were American ALCO RSD-1 designs).
 Nearly 2000 TEM1 units were built in as a "serious attempt at ending steam shunting" The units had an improved 2D50 turbocharged diesel engine, derived from the TE3 locomotive.

 The layout of the locomotive underwent some changes: the body had the same overall layout, but the driver's cabin was slightly lowered and was placed closer to the rear of the locomotive.
 Also, and the diesel engine was moved closer to the driver's cabin and was located exactly in the center of the locomotive.
 The units received the designation TEM1 (T – diesel engine, E – with electric transmission, M – maneuvering).
 They were the first Soviet diesel shunting locomotives with an electric transmission and the first diesel locomotives produced at the Bryansk Machine Plant (Brianskij maszynostroitielnyj zawod – BMZ).
 The units were designed by P. Aronow.

 The first unit was produced on 19 July 1958.
 Over the course of their production, these locomotives were subject to minor mechanical changes.
 Starting with locomotive number TEM1-0270, the driver's cabins were upgraded to include more vertical room near the upper windows improve visibility (as in TEM2).
 Starting with locomotive No. 950, the installation of bumpers was discontinued (the locomotive had an SA-3 coupling).
 Gradually, the service weight of the newly- produced locomotives decreased from 126 to 120 tons, while the maximum speed increased from 90 to 100 km / h.
 Starting in 1965, an improved 2D50M engine was installed, offering reduced fuel consumption.
 A total of 1946 units were produced, of which 842 were produced for industrial uses.
 In 1992, 541 of them were still being used in the countries of the former USSR.